-“There could be no finer or appropriate context for one of his exhibitions than the Lake District, the spiritual home of English Romanticism, which also has connections to one of the defining moments of human history, the Holocaust”.
+“There could be no finer or appropriate context for one of his exhibitions than the Lake District, the spiritual home of English Romanticism, which also has connections to one of the defining moments of human history, the Holocaust.”

 Sir Nicholas Serota, Chairman of Arts Council England and former head of Tate Modern, 2017.

-We were delighted that Miroslaw, one of the World’s leading contemporary artists, revisited us in 2017 and agreed to exhibit once more.
+We were delighted when Miroslaw, one of the World’s leading contemporary artists, revisited us in 2017 and agreed to exhibit once more.
 His powerful installation, entitled “yromem” concluded a remarkable two year arts programme “Holocaust & Memory Reframed”.

 Miroslaw lives and works in Otwock, Poland, a town that, before World War 2, had a very large Jewish population and his work remains rooted in the place of his birth.
 He deals with both personal and collective memories, especially in relation to his Catholic upbringing and the collective experience of Poland’s fractured history.

 Sir Nicholas Serota, former head of Tate Modern and now Chairman of Arts Council England, also describes his work as both “beautiful and unsettling.

 The installation “yromem” (2017) included three pieces.
 As you entered the gallery, a pencil drawing “Modulor/AF/1944 – 2015” referenced the architect Le Corbusier’s Vitruvian Man.
 Anda Rottenburg describes how Miroslaw “blew up the original 1943 Modulor drawing to life-size dimensions.
 He added one small line at the height of 162.5cm, Anne Frank’s height, just before she was deported to Auschwitz”.
 Anda Rottenburg, Pursuing Meaning, Fleeing Meaning from CROSSOVER/S catalogue, Pirelli Hangar Bicocca, 2017.